NTDLS/KitKey/README.md

 # KitKey

 Ever wondered what it would be like if Redis hadn't become a fat beast?
-Well, we wanted to keep it simple and really target the .net environment so we wrote KitKey!
+Well, we wanted to keep it simple and really target the .net environment... so we wrote KitKey!

 A low latency, high-performance, and reliable persistent or ephemeral key-value store over TCP/IP.